-The protection of high conservation values on private land must be facilitated by RACAC\.
-To assist RACAC\, NPWS\ by 1 January 2000 must identify forest ecosystems on private land, that are a conservation priority for inclusion in the CAR reserve system\.
-For the LNE Region this will require completion and incorporation of the CRAFTI\ and land capability data into regional databases.
+The protection of high conservation values on private land must be facilitated by RACAC.
+To assist RACAC, NPWS by 1 January 2000 must identify forest ecosystems on private land, that are a conservation priority for inclusion in the CAR reserve system.
+For the UNE Region this will require completion and incorporation of the CRAFTI and land capability data into regional databases.

-By 1 January 2000, RACAC\ must establish a committee and seek funding (subject to availability and approval) to promote protection of conservation values on private lands within the LNE Region.
+By 1 January 2000, RACAC must establish a committee and seek funding to promote protection of conservation values on private lands within the UNE Region.

-Where acquisition of lands is proposed it must be subject to the involvement of DMR\ in assessment and valuation of mineral interests prior to any decision to proceed.
+Where acquisition of lands is proposed it must be subject to the involvement of DMR in assessment and valuation of mineral interests prior to any decision to proceed.

-The role of the Native Vegetation Conservation Act 1995 in conserving native vegetation on private land is acknowledged and the work by RACAC\ must seek to complement and assist implementation of this Act.
+The role of the Native Vegetation Conservation Act 1995 in conserving native vegetation on private land is acknowledged and the work by RACAC must seek to complement and assist implementation of this Act.

-Private forest owners must be encouraged to undertake their management operations in a manner consistent with ESFM\ principles, and agree that CRA data sets and reports must be made available to interested parties (such as Regional Vegetation Management Committees or Bush Fire Committees), for use in developing management operations consistent with ESFM\ principles.
+Private forest owners must be encouraged to undertake their management operations in a manner consistent with ESFM principles, and agree that regional forest assessment data sets and reports must be made available to interested parties (such as Regional Vegetation Management Committees or Bush Fire Committees), for use in developing management operations consistent with ESFM principles.